Getting started

 What should be ready

-- retention and legal hold
+- retention rules

 Need a combined scenario?